larselona/setup-new-wordpress-installation-on-raspberry-pi/README.md

 ## Usage

-Run the script and follow the interactive prompts to configure your new WordPress site:
+Run the script and follow the interactive prompts to configure your new WordPress site and optionally a staging environment:

 ```bash
 ./setup_new_wp_site_v3.sh
 ```

-The login to the wp-admin is set to 'admin' with password 'admin_password'
+The login to the wp-admin is set to 'admin' with the password 'admin_password'.

-To make the site accessible from a remote computer on your network the /etc/hosts file on the computer must be updated with
+To make the site accessible from a remote computer on your network, the /etc/hosts file on the computer must be updated with:
 ```bash
 "ip address to the remote host" "name of new domain"
 ex 192.168.1.130 new_site.local